nengo/nengo/README.rst

 -------------------

 If you're using ``nengo_gui``, then click the top right button to run the interactive visualizer.
-(You can do this right away with the default network that loads as a quick example).
+(You can do this right away with the default network that loads, as a quick example).
 If you don't see the visualizer window, it may be hidden in the background; find it in your OS's window bar.